-In the midst of a changing world the Christian has an unchanging standard -- the Word of God.
-Trinity's standards of conduct are based upon the principles of Scripture that seek to develop personal holiness and discipline.

-For this reason students enrolled at Trinity are required to refrain from the possession or use of alcoholic beverages, tobacco, narcotics, hallucinogenic drugs, (including marijuana) hookah or any other smoking paraphernalia; the purchase, possession, or usage of pornographic materials, pornographic music; and gambling.
-See Page 34 of the Trinity College Student Handbook for Federal Regulation concerning "Drug-Free Schools and Campuses."
+Amid a changing world, the Christian has an unchanging standard; the Word of God.
+Trinity College of Florida's standards of conduct are based upon the principles of Scripture that seek to develop personal holiness and discipline.
+For this reason, students enrolled at Trinity College are required to refrain from the possession or use of alcoholic beverages, tobacco, narcotics, hallucinogenic drugs, (including marijuana) hookah or any other smoking paraphernalia; the purchase, possession, or usage of pornographic materials, pornographic music; and gambling.
+See Page 33-34 of the Trinity College Student Handbook for Federal Regulation concerning "Drug-Free Schools and Campuses."